 - Thank you in Basque is eskerrik asko

-We arrived to Basque via plane.
+We arrived to Basque via plane from Madrid.
 The Basque Country airport we flew into was San Sebastian Airport (which is actually located in Hondarribia).
 There are two other Basque Country airports: Bilbao Airport and Vitoria Airport.
 You can search for the best prices for flights on SkyScanner.

 We relied on public transportation and taxis to get around Basque Country.
 However, renting a car would allow for greater exploration and an epic Basque Country road trip!